-The proximal 5'-upstream chromatin region, as if it is coxswain, should direct the switch for latent transcription ability of the corresponding gene through irreversible creation of chromatin structure plasticity (Fig. 7-23).
-Therefore, besides "notch of chromatin" from a structural side-view as mentioned above, the proximal 5'-upstream chromatin region could be regarded as "director for transcription" from a functional side-view.
-Of course, the notch (or director) covers specific nucleotide sequences of transcriptional elements (such as promoter, operator and others) and their neighboring nucleotide sequences.
-We should like to emphasize that real recipient of signal on the environment change may be just chromatin structure itself as three-dimensional conformation which is dynamic and changeable between loose and tight forms, but not mere chromatin and chromosome themselves as one- (or two-) dimensional conformation which is static and unchangeable.
-Naturally, chromatin structure of proximal 5'-upstream chromatin region (notch or director), as dynamic and changeable three-dimensional conformation, undertakes two fundamental abilities, i.e., to receive the signal concerning intra- and/or extra-cellular environment change and to direct the switch (on or off) for latent transcription ability of the corresponding gene through its irreversible chromatin conformational change responsive to the signal.
-These ideas are based on the facts that almost all of macromolecules (such as proteins) generally exhibit characteristic steric conformations and thereby possess abilities to receive particular signal(s) and to express their own biological functions.
-However, concrete data are not enough to support these ideas so far.
+The proximal 5'-upstream chromatin region, as if it is coxswain, directs the switch for latent transcription ability of the corresponding gene by means of irreversible creation of the chromatin structure plasticity (Fig. 7-23).
+Therefore, besides a "notch of chromatin" from a structural point of view as mentioned above, the proximal 5'-upstream chromatin region can be regarded as a "director for gene expression/transcription" from a functional point of view.
+Of course, the notch (or director) covers specific nucleotide sequences of transcriptional elements (such as promoter, operator, enhancer and others) and their neighboring nucleotide sequences.
+We should like to emphasize that real recipient of the signal on an abnormal environment change may be just the chromatin structure itself as three-dimensional conformation that is dynamic and changeable between the loose and tight forms, but not mere the chromatin and chromosomes themselves as one- (or two-) dimensional conformation that is static and unchangeable.
+Naturally, the chromatin structure of the proximal 5'-upstream chromatin region (notch or director), as dynamic and changeable three-dimensional conformation, undertakes two fundamental abilities, i.e., to receive the signal concerning an abnormal intra- and/or extra-cellular environment change and to direct the switch (on or off) for latent transcriptional ability of the corresponding gene through its irreversible chromatin conformational change responsive to the signal.
+These ideas are based on the facts that almost all of macromolecules (such as proteins) generally exhibit characteristic steric conformations and thereby possess abilities to receive specific signal(s) and to express their own biological functions.
+However, concrete data are not enough to support these ideas.

-Finally, we named such bio-system for gain of new cell function through irreversible creation of chromatin structure plasticity with epigenetic modifications, which should be one of the most important manners for life maintenance and cell-type determination of higher eukaryotes, a chromatin conformation (structure) change code (4C) theory [see Chap.
+Finally, we named our hypothetic theory on such a bio-system that gains un-programmed and new cell functions by means of irreversible creation of the chromatin structure plasticity with epigenetic modifications, which is one of the most important ways for life maintenance and cell-type determination of higher eukaryotes, as the chromatin conformation (structure) change code (4C) theory [see Chap.
 6].
-The 4C theory should open the door for gain of new cell function of higher eukaryotes and innovate the general concept on nature of somatic cells.
-Presumably, in the 4C theory, the supposed number of codes, which should determine complicated/varied characteristics of higher eukaryotic cells, could be roughly estimated based on combination/multiplication of the number of candidate genes and that of codes for each of these genes as follows.
-Most influential candidates should be genes of chromatin-modifying enzymes, transcription factors and related enzymes/factors, which are necessary for gain of new cell function and cell-type determination of higher eukaryotes.
-The number of codes for each of these genes should be two, i.e., loose and tight forms of proximal 5'-upstream chromatin region, which directs the switch (on or off) for latent transcription ability of the corresponding gene.
-Incidentally, the 4C theory should be suitable as an explanation for development and differentiation of higher eukaryotes, because behavior of putative signal concerning the environment change seems to considerably resemble that of certain substances (such as hormone, cytokine and nerve-transmission substance), which participate in cell-cell, tissue-tissue and/or organ-organ interactions (communications) throughout these two fundamental life phenomena.
+The 4C theory opens the door for gaining un-programmed and new cell functions of higher eukaryotes and innovates the general concept on nature of somatic cells.
+Presumably, in the 4C theory, the supposed number of codes, which should determine complicated and varied characteristics of higher eukaryotic cells, can be roughly estimated based on combination (multiplication) of the number of candidate genes and that of codes for each of these genes as follows.
+The most influential candidates are genes of chromatin-modifying enzymes, transcription factors, and related enzymes and factors, which are necessary for gaining un-programmed and new cell functions and cell-type determination of higher eukaryotes.
+The number of codes for each of these candidate genes should be two, i.e., the loose or tight form of the proximal 5'-upstream chromatin region, which directs the switch (on or off) for latent transcriptional ability of the corresponding gene.
+Incidentally, the 4C theory is suitable as an explanation for development and differentiation of higher eukaryotes, because a behavior of putative signal concerning the environment change seems to considerably resemble that of certain substances (such as hormone, cytokine and nerve-transmission substance), which participate in cell-cell, tissue-tissue and/or organ-organ interactions (communications) throughout these two fundamental life phenomena.